queueRAM/ti80_calculator/README.md

 the data is retained.
 The switch also holds the CPU and LCD in reset by asserting the /RST pin while the battery compartment slide switch is in the change battery position.

-## Schematic
-Full schematic is included in this repository along with the notes used to markup the PCB photos.
-The schematic is broken into different sections grouping related components and was

 ## Firmware
 The TI-80 firmware is baked into the ROMs on the calculator and it is not upgradable.
 The ROM is split across 16KB embedded inside the main CPU ASIC (marking T6M53A) and 32KB in the external ROM chip (marking LH5359).

 There are two known public versions of the TI-80 firmware: 3.0 and 4.0.
-The firmware version can be verified by entering the self-test mode with Mode / Alpha / S. Zeroko's ti80doc notes, referenced below document the differences between the two ROMs.
+The firmware version can be verified by entering the self-test mode with `Mode` | `Alpha` | `S`.
+Zeroko's ti80doc notes, referenced below document the differences between the two ROMs.

 ## Graph Link
 The TI-80 does not contain a graph link port in the consumer retail versions, however, the